uit-no/hpc-doc/help/faq.rst

 How many CPU hours have I spent?
 --------------------------------

-How can I get information on how many CPU hours are used and left on my account?

 For a simple summary, you can use the command ``cost``, for more details, you can use::